 In addition to Sweden and Finland the other Lutheran Churches with an archbishop’s office are the Lutheran Churches in Estonia and Latvia, as well as the Lutheran Church working in Russia, which has its roots in Germany.

 Archbishop Tapio Luoma is 55.
-He is the fourteenth Bishop of Turku and Archbishop of Turku and Finland.
+He is the fifteenth Bishop of Turku and Archbishop of Turku and Finland.